Customer success operations, colloquially known as CS Ops, is a new type of role we’re beginning to see crop up within customer success.

 What is customer success operations?

-A Customer Success Operations Manager will be responsible for coordinating, actioning and analyzing the structures in place within a customer success team.
+CS Ops is responsible for coordinating, actioning and analyzing the structures in place within a customer success team.
+It's fundamentally about reinventing the customer experience, establishing foundational pillars within an organization to meet and exceed customer expectations.

 As a business function, customer success is innately forward-thinking and aims to remove barriers between the customer and their product use.
 A clear, smooth customer onboarding process is at the heart of CS, and this transparency is mirrored in the well-oiled efficiency of Operations Managers.